When to Remove your Jewelry

-Today I'm sharing with you a list of occasions where my real life clients have lost or seriously damaged their jewelry.
-Sometimes these pieces can be repaired or replaced, but the most common thought I hear when they reluctantly share their story is that they wish they had just taken it off.
+Today I'm sharing a list of occasions where my clients have lost or damaged their jewelry.
+Sometimes we can c or replace these items.
+But they often my clients lament that they wish they'd just taken it off.

 This is THE BIGGEST culprit I've encountered for lost wedding rings.
-If you take only one thing away from this article, I will have done my job if it's this: Remove your jewelry before you swim.
+If you take only one thing away from this article, let it be this: Remove your jewelry before you swim.

-A day of surfing or playing in the ocean is quickly ruined when you realize your ring was carried away by the waves.
+A day of surfing or snorkeling is quickly ruined when you realize your ring was washed away by a wave.
 It is nearly impossible to spot once it's lost in the open water.
 And while you're more likely to spot your ring if it falls off in a pool, chlorine is our enemy here.
 Chlorine eats away at precious metals.
-It is effect is amplified in the heat of a hot tub.
+Its effect amplifies in the heat of a hot tub.
 The metal becomes brittle and can crack — often on the prongs which hold your diamonds in place!

 The attack on our jewelry at the gym is multifold.
 You can damage your rings by gripping them against heavy weights or machine handles.
 Your circulation also changes when you're working out, making rings feel tight and uncomfortable.
 Spare your jewelry the sweat and remove it before your workouts.

 DIY projects cause us to exert more pressure than normal on our hands.
 This is especially true when you're wielding hammers and power tools.
-In addition, the paint, glue, spackle and other building materials can be tough to remove from gems and chains.
+Paint, glue, spackle and other building materials can be tough to remove from gems and chains.

 Instead, opt for sturdier items like chunky bangles or stud earrings.
-There's even a line of baby-friendly jewelry on the market made up of beads that they can chew on.
+There's even a line of baby-friendly jewelry on the market made up of beads that they can chew.
 Pretty cool solution for the mamas!